davide-lombardo/davide-lombardo/README.md

 [![Email](https://img.shields.io/badge/Email-Contact-red)](mailto:davide.lombardo.92@gmail.com)

 ## 🎯 Mission
-I’m an Software developer who likes to about build seamless, user-friendly web applications.
-My mission is to combine clean, efficient code with engaging design.
-Based in Italy, I’m always exploring new technologies and striving to grow as a developer.
+Create web apps that feel effortless to use—intuitive, clean, and built with care.
+I’m driven by curiosity, always exploring new technologies and pushing myself to build things that make life just a little easier (and a lot more enjoyable).

 ## 🛠️ Technical Stack
 ```javascript